 You can buy directly a jar of Isolation coat, like Golden (they have 5 different options).
 There are some tricks about the application of isolation coat, feel free to read the related post.

 Step 3 – Varnishing or protective finish to protect the painting from dust and the environment

 This section talks about 2 alternatives: the old and still popular method – varnishing, and the modern way to protect paintings – protective finishes.

 Old school – Varnishing

 Varnishing helps seal the surface and create a non-porous surface (dust and dirt tend to be collected in micropores).

-It collects all dust and yellowing and when you remove varnish and replace it, the painting looks like freshly finished.
-A proper varnish will increase color saturation and create finished look.
-To learn about 6 main functions of the varnish, check this post
+It collects all dust and yellowing and when you remove varnish and replace it, the painting looks freshly finished.
+A proper varnish will increase color saturation and create a finished look.
+To learn about the 6 main functions of the varnish, check this post.

 To smooth surfaces choose brush application, but if your surface has texture, opt for spray varnishes like Grumbacher spray varnish.

-If you choose permanent varnish, you won’t be able to remove it, and dust or yellowing that it gain over time.
+If you choose permanent varnish, you won’t be able to remove it, and the dust or yellowing that it gains over time.